xt0fer/reveal-slides/md/InterfacesandLambdas.md

 ```
 -

-* Within this class you _must_ implement all methods within the interface
+* Within this class you _must_ implement all methods declared by the interface

 ```
 package io.zipcoder;